NHL on Sportsnet: Personalities

 On June 5, 2020, Sportsnet announced that it had hired TSN commentator and former Hockey Night in Canada broadcaster Chris Cuthbert.
 Cuthbert replaced both Dave Randorf (no. 2 announcer) and John Bartlett (Maple Leafs regional announcer); Randorf left Sportsnet to join the Tampa Bay Lightning as its television voice, while Bartlett continued to call select national games.
 Greg Millen, who like Bartlett was also reassigned to national game duty, was replaced by Craig Simpson on the Maple Leafs' regional broadcasts.

 During the 2020–21 season, Cuthbert filled-in for Jim Hughson as the lead play-by-play voice of Sportsnet after Hughson opted to call only nationally televised Canucks home games and was promoted full-time the following season after Hughson's retirement.
 Meanwhile, HNIC Punjabi-language voice Harnarayan Singh was promoted to secondary play-by-play announcer, filling in the role originally given to Cuthbert and fully replaced Cuthbert full-time.

 In the summer of 2021, Sportsnet talents Cassie Campbell-Pascall and Leah Hextall joined the NHL on ESPN broadcast team in the U.S. Similar to the situation involving then-TSN and fellow ESPN analyst Ray Ferraro, Campbell-Pascall and Hextall would continue to work with Sportsnet whilst making occasional appearances south of the border on ESPN.
 In 2023, Ferraro joined Sportsnet on a part-time basis, mainly serving as a substitute to new Canucks television analyst Dave Tomlinson.
 Fellow Sportsnet analyst Jennifer Botterill, who mainly works in the studio, also worked several games for American audiences with the NHL on TNT.

 Before the 2024–25 season, Rick Ball left Sportsnet to join the Chicago Blackhawks broadcasts on the new Chicago Sports Network; his position with both the Calgary Flames and Sportsnet was filled in by Jon Abbott.

+Before the 2026-27 season, Kelly Hrudey left both Sportsnet and the Calgary Flames and is replaced by former TSN hockey analyst Kevin Sawyer.
+Jennifer Botterill also left Sportsnet after her contract was not renewed.